algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportFifthWeek.md

-# FourthWeeklyReport
+# FifthWeeklyReport

 [Cumulative Weekly Reports](mainWeeklyReport.md)

 ## Week 5 (8-10 April 2024)

 The fifth week was a shorter week due to the Hackathon.
 The team finished working with LEDs.
-The team also finished working on the test plan, the user manual and the code documentation.
+The team also finished working on the test plan, the user manual, and the code documentation.

 ## This week's topics